 The green freeport policy aims to drive investment into deprived communities, increasing employment opportunities and economic activity.

-£6 billion of new private and public investment, which will deliver 50,000 new green jobs.
+New private and public investment, which will deliver thousands of new green jobs.

 An accelerated pathway to net zero.